 14-102.
 Organization, rules, staff and finances.
-The planning commission shall elect its chairman from among its appointive members.
-The term of the chairman shall be one (1) year with eligibility for reelection.
-The planning commission shall adopt rules for the transactions, findings and determinations, which record shall be a public record.
-The planning commission may appoint such employees and staff as it may deem necessary for its work and may contract with city planners and other consultants for such services as it may require.
-The expenditures of the commission, exclusive of gifts, shall be within the amounts appropriated for the purpose by the board of mayor and aldermen.
-(1987 Code, § 11-102)
+The municipal planning commission shall elect its chairman from amongst its appointive members.
+The term of chairman shall be one year with eligibility for re-election.
+The commission shall adopt rules for the transactions, findings and determinations, which record shall be a public record.
+The commission may appoint such employees and staff as it may deem necessary for its work and may contract with city planners and other consultants for such services as it may require.
+The expenditures of the commission, exclusive of gifts, shall be within the amounts appropriated for the purpose by the board of commissioners.
+(1976 Code, § 11-102)